Last updated March 25, 2026

 We have implemented Standard Contractual Clauses with the parties that reside in the EU and that require to transfer personal data to Equillium in the US.

-Equillium complies with the requirements of the EU-US Data Privacy Framework, the UK Extension to the EU-US DPF, and Swiss-US Data Privacy Framework.
-For more information regarding our adherence to these frameworks, refer to the EU-US – EU-UK – Swiss-US Data Privacy Framework section.
+Equillium complies with the requirements of the EU-U.S. Data Privacy Framework (“EU-U.S. DPF”), the UK Extension to the EU-U.S. DPF, and Swiss-U.S. Data Privacy Framework (“Swiss-U.S. DPF).
+For more information regarding our adherence to these frameworks, refer to the DATA PRIVACY FRAMEWORK sections.

 Equillium will not retain individuals’ contact information after their request has been fulfilled.